- 1. The Requirement

 - Technical - Unacceptable, no alternatives exist.

-- Schedule - Can’t achieve key team or major project milestone.
+- Schedule - Can’t achieve key team or major project milestones.

 - Cost - Team budget increase >15%.